JamesWu1007/COSEnu_summer_program/README.md

 See https://cosenu.github.io/cosenu_docs/ for Documentation.

 Main tool I use in my project.
-Thanks for Dr.Meng-ru'group.
+Thanks for Dr.Meng-ru's group.